Planning a San Francisco City Hall Wedding?

 Keep in mind that to avoid crowds, you are allowed to invite only 6 people.
 This includes your witness, so why not ask your photographer to sign the license!
 If you book a one-hour wedding, you can invite up to 100 people.
 A two-hour package Saturday allows you to invite up to 200 guests.
 And if you choose a weekend wedding, the number of guests will vary depending on the location you choose.
 You can also bring your own officiant and have a weekday evening wedding.

-WHAT SHOULD I WEAR TO A COURTHOUSE WEDDING?
+WHAT SHOULD I WEAR TO A City Hall WEDDING?

 Think about your reception venue too!
 Pick something appropriate for both spaces.
 If it is a casual eatery, then a Cinderella outfit isn’t what you should look for.
 Or maybe you will have time to change your outfit?
 The wedding guest attire should also be in line with the dress code associated with both venues.
 It should be something elegant, but appropriate for the day (unless it is an evening ceremony).
 Female guests can wear cocktail-style dresses in various colors.
 Male guests can choose formal suits in black or other shades.
 Less dressy options include an elegant skirt + top for ladies.
 Similarly, a more casual jacket paired with classic pants and a tie will work for men.

-When is a best time to get married at City Hall?
+When is the best time to get married at City Hall?

 When looking for available dates and time slots, keep in mind that City Hall is a public building.
 If there is a major public event, some parts of the building might be inaccessible while you are there.
 However, an experienced photographer who knows the venue will be able to find enough great photo locations.